 I myself do not use the term because, the way it manifested itself within Christianity, liberation theology was a force for those in a state of oppression.
 ButI do not assume a state of oppression.
-Instead I assume a state of misrepresentation, misinterpretation and misappropriation.
-So there is nothing to be ‘liberated’ from.
+Instead, I assume a state of misrepresentation, misinterpretation and misappropriation.
+So, there is nothing to be ‘liberated’ from.
 There is simply the need to reclaim the authenticity of Islam.
 And that’s an aspect of social, political, economic and spiritual transformation.

-Let me give you a small example: I myself have been leading our local community in prayer.
-You will hear people who categorically say: “In Islam we women shouldn’t lead the Muslim community in prayer.”
+Let me give you a small example.
+As you know, I have been leading our local community in prayer.
+You will hear people who categorically say: “In Islam, women shouldn’t lead the Muslim community in prayer.”
 But the question must then be asked: “How do you come to those conclusions?
 What is your evidence?”
-And when you look back, you’ll not only see that Qur’an does not prohibit women from being imam or the lead of prayer but also never said they had to be male.
-Likewise, the prophet never prohibited women and never said it had to be a man.
-So if Qur’an and Sunna have no explicit confirmation of that opinion, we have to wonder how we came to that opinion.
+And when you look back, you’ll not only see that the Qur’an does not prohibit women from being imam or leading in prayer.
+The Qur’an also doesn’t say they have to be male.
+Likewise, the Prophet never prohibited women from becoming an imam and never said it had to be a man.
+So, if the Qur’an and sunnah have no explicit confirmation of that opinion, we have to wonder how we came to that opinion.